Best gaming headsets in 2025: I'd bet my ears on these headphones

 It's taken a while, but manufacturers are finally starting to realise that streamers have their own specific product wants and needs.
 The Audio-Technica ATH-M50XSTS StreamSet understands this because it has a seriously stellar mic.

 What does a streamer need that your average gamer doesn't?
 A quality mic.
 And this StreamSet headset more than delivers on the mic quality.
-We're not talking about your average high-quality headset mic here, such as the one on the Corsair HS55 Stereo, which is certainly a great mic.
+We're not talking about your average high-quality headset microphone here.
 No, we're talking a full-on cardioid condenser mic.

-Cardioid condenser mics are found in stand-alone mics like the ones your favourite gaming influencers use in their streams and podcasts.
-The ATH-M50XSTS StreamSet packs one of these bad boys into the itty-bitty end of a headset mic.
+Cardioid condenser mics are found in stand-alone models like the ones your favourite gaming influencers use in their streams and podcasts.
+The ATH-M50XSTS StreamSet packs one of these bad boys into the itty-bitty end of a headset boom arm.

 This is no gimmick, either, as Hope found out in her testing.
-This flexible, flip-to-mute mic delivers microphone audio of a level that helps your videos and streams sound that touch more professional.
+This flexible, flip-to-mute mic delivers microphone audio that helps your videos and streams sound professional, and that's an impressive party trick.

-This thing's great on the audio front, too.
-While it might not quite muster the audio chops of the DT 900 Pro above, it gets pretty damn close, with clear, well-balanced audio that sounds great in games and out of them.
-It looks pretty nice, too, sporting a decidedly non-gamery, somewhat minimalistic aesthetic.
+It's a great headset on the overall audio front, too.
+While it might not quite muster the audio chops of the MMX 330 Pro, it gets pretty damn close, with clear, well-balanced audio that sounds great in games and out of them.
+It looks good, too, sporting a decidedly non-gamery, somewhat minimalistic aesthetic.
 Perfect for those of you who like to hop on camera.

 Read our full Audio-Technica ATH-M50XSTS StreamSet review.